2ndkauboy/fig-standards/accepted/PSR-2-coding-style-guide.md

 - Opening braces for control structures MUST go on the same line, and closing braces MUST go on the next line after the body.

-- Opening parentheses for control structures MUST NOT have a space after them, and closing parentheses for control structures MUST NOT have a space before.
+- Opening parentheses for control structures MUST have a space after them, and closing parentheses for control structures MUST have a space before.

 ### 1.1.
 Example